 - In RWBY: Scars, Blake runs away after the White Fang attack Beacon without telling her team.
 She was running from her abusive ex-boyfriend Adam and didn't want her loved ones to get hurt.
 Everyone initially thinks she died and her body was just never found, however Velvet brings Yang back Blake's sword and helps her realize that Blake is alive.
 Yang, however, comes to the conclusion that Blake was an inside agent for the White Fang the entire time and she betrayed her "friends".

 - In Frozen, Anna was accidentally hit by Elsa's ice powers when they were playing together as children so a group of Trolls wipe and replace her memories of the event.
 As a result of this, their parents decides to have both Elsa and Anna locked away in their palace home with the former also shutting her out for thirteen years as she struggles to control her powers.
-While they did it to keep Anna safe, since her memories had been changed changed by the Trolls she does not know the real reason for all this and assumes Elsa has it in for her, owing to her cold nature.
-It also does not help that 13 years later, when trying to persuade Elsa to bring back summer after she unleashed an Endless Winter upon the kingdom, she made Elsa snap and accidentally struck her sister in the heart when the former is losing control of her powers due to emotional stress but since she neither knows her sister's distress nor the look of remorse upon realizing it, she assumes that Elsa did on purpose with Anna having such a look of betrayal on her face and deeply saddened, ultimately gives up on her sister, indicated by her admitting to Hans that she was wrong about Elsa after all.
+While they did it to keep Anna safe, since her memories had been changed by the Trolls she does not know the real reason for all this and assumes Elsa has it in for her, owing to her cold nature.
+It also does not help that 13 years later, when trying to persuade Elsa to bring back summer after she unleashed an Endless Winter upon the kingdom, she made Elsa snap and accidentally struck her sister in the heart when the former is losing control of her powers due to emotional stress but since she neither knows her sister's distress nor the look of remorse upon realizing it, she assumes that Elsa did in on purpose with Anna having such a look of betrayal on her face and deeply saddened, ultimately gives up on her sister, admitting to her fiancee Hans that she was wrong about Elsa when trying to thaw out her frozen heart by an Act of True Love

 - The Little Mermaid II: Return to the Sea: Ariel, who was once a mermaid herself, and has married a human, Prince Eric, longs to introduce her baby daughter Melody to the sea.
 However, because of Ariel's ties and history with the ocean, Melody is almost eaten as a baby by the henchman of Ariel's diseased nemesis's sister Morgana.
 Ariel feels responsible and horrified she almost lost her daughter so she orders Melody to have absolutely no contact with the sea to protect her, even having a wall built around the castle.
 However, Ariel's attempt to protect her ends up making Melody even more fascinated with the sea and it gets her into trouble with Morgana.
 Morgana turns Melody into a mermaid at her wish with the request that she get her Triton's trident to make the change more permanent.
 Being evil, she has no desire to help Melody and merely wants the trident to rule over land and sea.
 When Ariel turns back into a mermaid to try to find and help Melody she comes across the two and implores Melody give the trident to her.
 Morgana manipulates Melody, telling her she's given Melody everything she's ever wanted while Ariel was only lying to her about the sea being dangerous all these years.
 While Melody does end up giving the trident to Morgana and nearly dooming her family, she didn't think that Morgana actually had it out for them to start with, and her emotional hurt over her mother's misguided attempt to protect her made her act rashly.